obynio/kanji/content/post/mailbox.md

 draft: false
 ---

-My mailbox is located about 200 meters from my house and I must check for mail every day.
-So I put my hands dirty and create an SMS notifier with Arduino in order to know when I receive mail.
+My mailbox is located about 200 meters from my house and I must check for new mails every day.
+So I put my hands dirty and create an SMS notifier with Arduino.

 <!--more-->